Solomonic/ital.yard/_posts/2017-05-30-Moringa-tree.md

 image: https://miracletrees.org/images/moringa-oleifera-powder2.jpg

 ---
 I&I is Rastaman in Thailand, so I&I search for local herbs with documented health benefits to add to my diet.
-I&I learned about Moringa from bredren Macka B and was excited to see it growing wild and in a public places, free to use and not commercially polluted.
+I&I learned about Moringa from bredren Macka B and was excited to see it growing wild and in many public places, free to use and not commercially polluted.
 It is served in some thai dishes, but is not overly popular in I&I experience.
 <!--more-->

 ## What is Moringa?